ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 <https://showyourstripes.info>*

 In this episode, we will reproduce and extend this functionality with ESMValTool.
-We have prepared a small Python script that takes a netcdf file with timeseries data, and visualizes it in the form of our desired warming stripes figure.
+We have prepared a small Python script that takes a NetCDF file with timeseries data, and visualizes it in the form of our desired warming stripes figure.